 Jenny joined the WTA in 2013 with more than three years of non-profit experience and a Masters in City and Regional Planning from California Polytechnic State University, San Luis Obispo.
 As a native Oregonian, Jenny has a strong appreciation for this State’s natural beauty and great, livable places.
 She is interested in creating healthy sustainable communities and believes that accessible transportation options are a key component of such communities.
 She is excited to join the WTA team and help the organization carry out its work in Washington County.

-Rae-Leigh joined the WTA staff in 2014 after moving to Portland to pursue a Graduate Certificate in Transportation at Portland State University.
-Previously, she worked for the City of Columbus – Bartholomew County, Indiana Planning Department where she managed long-range land use and transportation plans and active transportation encouragement programs.
-Rae-Leigh has a bachelor’s degree in Urban Planning from the University of Cincinnati.
+Rae-Leigh joined the WTA in 2014 after moving to Portland to pursue a Masters in Urban and Regional Planning at Portland State University.
+Previously, she worked for the City of Columbus – Bartholomew County, Indiana Planning Department where she managed long-range planning projects and active transportation encouragement programs.
 She is looking forward to working with the Washington County community to help expand their transportation options, including what she enjoys the most, biking and riding the MAX.

 Board of Directors